seclorum/FSCE_playground/README.md

 Two areas of the project will function in parallel, the Arduino school project code, and the 'test/hack/experiment' playground in the C-based binary environment.

-This will provide build scaffolding to construct other things.
+This will provide cross-platform build scaffolding methods and other tooling for us to construct other things.

 ## Projects: